Police confirm six students arrested, charged in St. Michael’s probe

-TORONTO — Six teens have been arrested and charged in connection with an alleged sexual assault at an all-boys private school in Toronto, police said Monday as they warned additional charges could follow an investigation into other incidents.
+TORONTO — Six teens were arrested and charged Monday in connection with an alleged sexual assault at an all-boys private school in Toronto as police said they were looking into more incidents and additional charges could follow.

-Police said five teens, accompanied by their parents or lawyers, turned themselves in to police Monday morning, while a sixth student was arrested on his way to school.
+Police said five teens, accompanied by their parents or lawyers, turned themselves in to police, while a sixth student was arrested on his way to school.
 They said the investigation continues into three other incidents — one an alleged sexual assault.

 Insp.
-Dominic Sinopoli said the six boys who attended St. Michael’s College School each faced charges of assault, gang sexual assault, and sexual assault with a weapon in connection with an incident that allegedly took place on campus and was captured on video.
+Dominic Sinopoli said the six boys, who attended St. Michael’s College School, each face charges of assault, gang sexual assault, and sexual assault with a weapon in connection with an incident that allegedly took place on campus and was captured on video.

 “We have reason to believe there are more incidents and more videos,” Sinopoli told a news conference.